Josh Bell Preview, Player Props: Marlins vs. Phillies

 - The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- The Phillies allow the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- Phillies pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.